karinevitoria/projetoCactooo/README.md

 <br>
 <h1 align="center">🌵 Cactos 🌵</h1>

-> 🚧 Status: Concluded ✔️
+> 🚧 Status: In progress ✔️

 ## 📝 Description
 <p align="justify">

 The project was developed by students of the Front-end course, class 36, of the Senac/PE institution.
-The Cactus game works in a similar way to the original Wordle, but Cactus was developed with typical words from the Brazilian Northeast region.
+The Cactos game works in a similar way to the original Wordle, but Cactos was developed with typical words from the Brazilian Northeast region.
 The user receives daily a word that must be deciphered by the players. <br>
 The game has only hints indicated by the colors of the letters placed in each attempt.
 The word remains for 24 hours, the player has 7 chances, in which, in each of them, he can risk a 6-letter word.